 Skip advert

 Advertisement

-As with most new Volkswagen models, the T-Cross is a car that you can just get into and instantly feel comfortable with.
+As you’d expect with most new cars, the Volkswagen T-Cross is a car that you can just get into and instantly feel comfortable with.
 All of the control weights are nicely matched to one another; the clutch engages smoothly when you press the pedal, the throttle response is consistent through the rev range, and the steering is light and precise.
 Throw in the compact dimensions, and the T-Cross causes little stress when driving around town.

 Advertisement - Article continues below

-Head out onto the open road, and the handling is safe rather than thrilling.
+Head out onto the open road, and the handling is safe rather than entertaining like the Ford Puma.
 There’s plenty of grip and the balance is neutral, but the steering offers little in the way of feedback.
 The higher centre of gravity is noticeable when compared to the Polo on which the T-Cross is based, but the driving position is much more like an SUV, so it gives you a good view out.

 The ride is smoother than in a SEAT Arona, but the 18-inch wheels of R-Line models make the T-Cross fidget over low-speed bumps more than the smaller wheel sizes, although the VW does settle down the faster you go.
-The big wheels increase road noise, too, so while it’s not bad for the class, refinement on a motorway cruise is better with the 16- or 17-inch wheels certain models get.
+The big wheels increase road noise, too, so refinement on a motorway cruise is better with the smaller 16- or 17-inch wheel sizes certain models get.
+The six-speed gearbox of the more powerful 113bhp 1.0-litre engine contributes to noise reduction by keeping the revs lower than they would otherwise be with the entry-level engine, which only gets a five-speed gearbox.
 The brakes, meanwhile, feel strong and inspire plenty of confidence for emergency stops.

 0-62mph acceleration and top speed

-The T-Cross’s engine line-up is straightforward: there’s a 1.0-litre turbocharged petrol engine offered with two power outputs (94bhp and 108bhp), and a 1.5-litre petrol unit with 148bhp.
-The 1.6 TDI diesel with 94bhp that was offered at launch has since been withdrawn.
+The T-Cross’s engine line-up is straightforward: there’s a 1.0-litre turbocharged petrol engine offered with two power outputs (94bhp and 113bhp), and a 1.5-litre petrol unit with 148bhp.

+Skip advert